solomonkamanga/personal-portfolio-v1/README.md

-# freeCodeCamp - Build a Tribute Page
+# freeCodeCamp - Build a Personal Portfolio Webpage

 Personal portfolio webpage created as part of the Build a Personal Portfolio Webpage challenge from [freeCodeCamp](https://www.freecodecamp.org).